-Financial liabilities at amortised cost
+Financial liability at amortised cost

-Financial liabilities (including other payable) are subsequently measured at amortised cost, using the effective interest method.
+Financial liability (including other payables) is subsequently measured at amortised cost, using the effective interest method.

 Derecognition of financial liabilities

 The Company derecognises financial liabilities when, and only when, the Company's obligations are discharged, cancelled or have expired.
 The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit or loss.